Christopherfrommaine/rustplot/README.md

 ```
 creates an ArrayPlotBuilder instance.

 You can then set options for it such as title, axes, output size, and more (depending on the type of plot).
-Finally, you can call .print() or .as_string() to print it to the standard output or return the plot as a string:
+Finally, you can call .print() or .as_string() or .pyplot() (for only some plot types) to print it to the standard output, or return the plot as a string, or display an interactive window with matplotlib, respectively.:
 ```
+use cgrustplot::{
+      plots::array_plot::{array_plot, bin_arr},
+      helper::charset::gradient_chars,
+};

 let my_data: Vec<Vec<f64>> = ...;  // table of sin(x + y)

-array_plot(&my_data)
-.set_title("A Plot of my Data:".to_string())  // Sets the title of the plot .set_axes(true) // Turns on the axes for the plot .set_chars(gradient_chars::shade_chars()) // uses unicode shade characters .bin_arr(4)  // Bins the data into 4-colors
-.print()  // Displays the plot
+array_plot(&bin_arr(&my_data, 4)) // Bins the array to have four values .set_title("A Plot of my Data:".to_string())  // Sets the title of the plot .set_axes(true) // Turns on the axes for the plot .set_chars(gradient_chars::shade_chars()) // uses unicode shade characters .print()  // Displays the plot
 ```